mlswg/mls-protocol/draft-ietf-mls-protocol.md

 We say a "pre-Add" GroupState is a GroupState that was created from a a WelcomeInfo object and has not yet received the corresponding Add message.
-A pre-Add GroupState is incapable of processing an Update or Remove message.
-Thus, a member in a pre-Add state MAY ignore all Handshake messages not an Add operation.
+A pre-Add GroupState does not have a defined signer key and its roster does not have an entry with the public key corresponding to the member's identity key.
+Thus, a pre-Add GroupState is incapable of processing Update and Remove messages.
+A member in a pre-Add state MAY therefore ignore all Handshake messages that are not an Add operation.

 ~~~~~
 struct {